Primary tabs

 Selection Process

-Interviews for the first gathered field will be scheduled from 13 to 24 January 2025, and interviews for the second gathered field will be scheduled from 17 to 28 March 2025.
+Online interviews for the first gathered field will be scheduled to take place in the second week of January, and interviews for the second gathered field will be scheduled for the first week of March 2026

 Further information on How To Apply